 - shared bus-cycle lanes — merge with the buses

 - narrowing carriageways on main roads to try to force people cycling into the main traffic flow (Cowley Rd, Frideswide Square) — merge with the traffic

 - shared "walk-cycle" spaces, allowing cycling on pavements (Frideswide Square) or putting pseudo cycle tracks onto footpaths (all over the place) — merge with the pedestrians

 On the other hand, experience elsewhere shows that some infrastructure changes can make a big difference to the numbers of people cycling:

-- reduction in motor traffic volumes, through rat-run blocking, modal filtering, road pricing, parking reduction, or other measures
+- reduction in motor traffic volumes, using modal filtering, road pricing, bus gates, parking reductions, or other measures

-- separate space for cycling where traffic volumes are high
+- where traffic volumes remain high, separate space for cycling

-- road junctions that prioritise walking and cycling movements
+- road junctions that adequately provide for walking and cycling

 But these will all require paying more than lip service in ranking cycling above private motor vehicles in an abstract hierarchy of transport modes.